AOMediaCodec/av1-spec/README.md

 There are tasks to

-  * clean output directories,
+  * clean output directories
-  * perform some automated text transformations on the content files,
+  * perform some automated text transformations on the content files
-  * build the document with Jekyll,
+  * build the document with Jekyll
-  * and copy output files to the correct directories for serving and viewing.
+  * copy output files to the correct directories for serving and viewing

 These tasks are invoked in turn by the Grunt default task: